cherrylabs/arx-core/src/Arx/config/READMEFIRST.md

 # Important information

-These config files are used as templates
+These config directory are used as a Config templates

+Check arx/core/config for Laravel Arx config or the app/config directory of a new Arx project